Mathics3/mathics-development-guide/docs/bugs.rst

 Reporting bugs in a thoughtful way is helpful.

 However any project that attempts to mimic the Wolfram Language is going fall short.
-It is easy to find in a matter of minutes some built-in function Mathics doesn't implement but is in WL.
+It is easy to find in a matter of minutes some built-in function Mathics3 doesn't implement but is in WL.
 Or that is implemented but doesn't match WL.

 Issues and Issue Fixers, Priorities